ObolNetwork/obol-docs/docs/int/quickstart/quickstart-exit.md

 </Tabs>

 Once a threshold of exit signatures has been received by any single charon client, it will craft a valid exit message and will submit it to the beacon chain for inclusion.

-## Feedback

-If you have gotten this far through the process, and whether you succeeded or failed at exiting a validator, we would like to hear your feedback on the process and where you encountered difficulties.
-Please let us know by joining and posting on our [Discord](https://discord.gg/n6ebKsX46w).
-Also, feel free to add issues to our [GitHub repos](https://github.com/ObolNetwork).